The Profinite Rigidity of Free Metabelian Groups: Homological Separability

-To translate between homological statements of modules and their profinite completions, we shall require the machinery of homological algebra for profinite modules.
-We refer the reader to \cite[Chapter 6]{RZ} or \cite[Chapter 6]{Gareth_Book} for details on the homology and cohomology of profinite groups.
+In this section, we develop some of the homological methods necessary for the proof of Theorem~\ref{MainThm}.
+We shall require the machinery of homological algebra for profinite modules; we refer the reader to \cite[Chapter 6]{RZ} or \cite[Chapter 6]{Gareth_Book} for details on the homology and cohomology of profinite groups.
 Recall that a group $\Upsilon$ \emph{has separable cohomology} or \emph{is cohomologically good} if the profinite completion map $\iota \colon \Upsilon \to \widehat{\Upsilon}$ induces an isomorphism on cohomology

 whenever $M$ is a finite $\Upsilon$-module.
 Finitely generated free abelian groups have separable cohomology by the conjunction of \cite[Proposition 7.2.3]{Gareth_Book} and \cite[Proposition 7.3.6]{Gareth_Book}.
 More generally, we have the following equivalent characterisation of separable cohomology for a group of type $\operatorname{FP}_\infty$.